 Ally does not offer this feature.

-Ally recently dropped their advisory fees for Cash-Enhanced Managed Portfolios (0.3% for legacy Managed Portfolios), giving them the slight advantage over Betterment which charges 0.25%.
+Ally recently dropped their advisory fees for Cash-Enhanced Robo Portfolios (0.3% for legacy Robo Portfolios), giving them the slight advantage over Betterment which charges 0.25%.

 However, for many accounts, the practical difference between these two rates won’t be all that significant.